 Most modern motorhomes will come equipped with an alarm, however if your motorhome is an older model there are plenty of alarms on the market which will increase your security.
 Alarms will have various features such as internal motion sensors, external sensors and built-in cameras.

 Security posts are ideal for those who keep their motorhome at home.
 A security post is a simple, yet effective form of security which can be used in driveway and garage entrances.
+It works by locking in a upright position in front of your motorhome, securing it in place.

 A tracking device will monitor your home at all times, letting you know exactly where your vehicle is.
 If your motorhome does get stolen, a signal is sent by a remote control centre pinpointing your motorhomes exact location, giving you a much higher chance of retrieving it.
+We always recommend calling the police, rather than looking for the vehicle yourself.

 Finally, when increasing the security of your motorhome you will also need to bear in mind the requirements of your insurance company.
 Many policies will state the security measures required in order to keep your policy valid so you are covered should the worst happen.
 Make sure your policy not only covers your motorhome itself, but also the valuables inside it.
 For more tips regarding security of your home and belongings visit https://www.keytek.co.uk/security-tips/